 Let's start with the trigger.
 It's definitely the best that I've seen on a snub nosed revolver.

-The Ruger's trigger is very smooth and has a lighter pull than it's competitors.
-IMO the trigger is MUCH better than those on the guns that I compared it to.
-I was considering a S&W Airweight (Model 638), S&W Bodyguard and LCR when looking for another CCW gun last year.
-All of them seemed like good choices and I was very impressed with the Airweight.
+I was considering a S&W Airweight (Model 638), S&W Bodyguard, and LCR when looking for another CCW gun last year.
+All of them seemed like good choices, and I was very impressed with the Airweight.
 It came in second.
-I was unimpressed with the Bodyguard and it took third place.
+I was unimpressed with the Bodyguard, and it took third place.

-The trigger was clearly better on the LCR when doing a side by side comparison.
-The S&W Airweight was close and followed by the Bodyguard and Taurus Model 85.
-I have an older S&W Airweight (Model 38-2), and a family member owns an older Taurus Model 85.
-The new LCR still had a better trigger than these broken in handguns.
-BTW, sometime soon I'll do a head to head comparison of all 3 guns.
+I own an older S&W Airweight (Model 38-2), and a family member has a Taurus Model 85.
+A new LCR still has a better trigger pull than these broken in handguns.
+I'll eventually do a head to head comparison of all 3 guns.

-I had the opportunity to check out the polymer framed Taurus today.
-I like the sights a lot better on the Taurus than those on the LCR.
-Other than the sights I cannot find much to like about the gun.
-It seems a bit "Clunky" and while I didn't get a side by side comparision it feels a bit bigger than the Ruger.
+I prefer the sights on the Taurus over those on the LCR.
+Other than the sights, I cannot find much to like about the gun.
+It seems a bit "Clunky," and while I didn't get to do a side by side comparision, it feels a bit bigger than the Ruger.

 I don't like the grips.
 They feel uncomfortable under the trigger guard.
-Of course this quick evalutation of the Taurus is based on handling the gun and not shooting it.
-It may be a great gun but after fondling it in Bass Pro Shops I doubt that I would get one at it's current price point.
+Of course this quick evalutation of the Taurus is based on handling the gun (and not shooting it).
+It may be a great gun, but after fondling it in Bass Pro Shops, I doubt that I would get one at it's current price point.
 I walked away from the counter even happier with my choice of the LCR).

 Ruger recommends a 6 o'clock hold with this gun, and I found that to be necessary.
 I still shoot high with this handgun however.